amabainson/knowledgegraph/README.md

-# knowledgegraph
-Solution to PhD course on KG
+# Solution to Graph Matching Exercise